edooley7/dsp/HOWTO.md

 ### Deepen your knowledge

-The process above is designed to be accessible regardless of background.
+The process above is designed to be accessible to anyone regardless of background.
 There is much more to learn about `git` and GitHub.

 You will use the `git` Command Line Interface (CLI).